 The IGC issues a regular call for proposals.
-We are planning to launch the next call in 2017.
+We currently have a call for proposals open for our SGB Evidence Fund.

 Funding opportunities with the IGC